 - Platform:Windows, PS4, Xbox One, Xbox Series, PS5

-And they did.
-With outstanding developer support and a loyal fan base, No Man’s Sky is the best sci-fi sandbox adventure you can play.
-It has a galaxy you can explore, with thousands of procedurally generated planets to see.
+No Man’s Sky is a sci-fi sandbox open-world adventure.
+It has a galaxy you can explore with thousands of procedurally generated planets to see.
+These galaxies hold up to 32 people online.

 So, the gameplay is massive.
 You get on your ship, take off from the planet, fly through space, and dock on another planet.
-There, you can gather resources you can then craft.
+There, you can gather resources you can then craft -if you’ve got the proper tools.

 - Developer:Mojang Studios